ToF-/Domain/README.md

                 Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```

 Question: We still have explicit branching in our main function.
-Could it possible to chain _all_ our `Either Message a` functions, like this ?
+Could it be possible to chain _all_ our `Either Message a` functions, like this ?

 ```haskell
 wrong_program2 :: IO () -- won't compile